hpi-swa-lab/GlyphHub/packages/Bootstrap.package/BTColorScheme.class/README.md

 A BTColorScheme is a triple of foreground, background and border colors.
 It is immutable, all functions create a copy that apply the requested changes.
 Since ColorSchemes are linked in various places, mutating one will lead to undefined and most likely unwated behavior.

+The way immutability is implemented here is also found in Color.

 # Modes and types
 Types are one set of semantic colors, such as #danger for red or #success for green.
 Modes are modifiers for these sets that make them work in different contexts, such as light-on-dark vs dark-on-light settings.